Hilda Carline

-Hilda Anne Carline (1889–1950) was a British painter, daughter of the artist George Francis Carline, and first wife of the artist Stanley Spencer.
+Hilda Anne Carline (20 November 1889–1 November 1950) was a British painter, daughter of the artist George Francis Carline, and first wife of the artist Stanley Spencer.
 She studied art under the Post-Impressionist Percyval Tudor-Hart, with her brothers Sydney and Richard, and then at the Slade School of Art under Henry Tonks.
 She had a promising early start with her works being shown at the London Group, Royal Academy and New English Art Club.

 In 1925 she married fellow artist Stanley Spencer with whom she had what has been described as "the most bizarre domestic soap opera in the history of British art."
 During the time that Carline lived with Spencer she rarely painted and it was not until they separated that she began painting more frequently.
 Carline's physical and mental health was poor starting several years after her divorce and after 1937 she lived with family members.
 Spencer became obsessed with his ex-wife with whom he corresponded and painted.
 In her later years she made religious works with pastels.
 She died in 1950, having struggled for several years with breast cancer.
 A touring exhibition of her works, The Art of Hilda Carline: Mrs. Stanley Spencer, was held in 1999.

 Early life

 Hilda Anne Carline was born on 20 November 1889 to the artist George Francis Carline and Annie Smith Carline, who had been adopted by a relative and never knew her mother or father, John Smith.

 Carline was one of five children born to the family.
 Of her brothers, Richard and Sydney became artists, and George chose another career.
 The family moved many times when she was a child.
 She lived in London until 1892 when the family moved to Oxford.
-After that, they lived in Switzerland, Derbyshire and returned to Oxford.
+After that, they lived in Switzerland, then back in England in Derbyshire before returning to Oxford.